Published: January 11, 2021 | Updated: January 14, 2021 | Posted by: Venus Zoleta | Government Services

 The PWD ID is the standard identification card for persons with disability (PWDs) in the Philippines.
-It can be used to avail of PWD benefits as mandated by the law.
+It can be used to avail of PWD discounts and other benefits as mandated by the law.

 This ID card is valid for three years and free of charge when issued for the first time.
 There’s a minimal fee for PWD ID renewal due to expiration, damage, or loss of card.

 PWDs in the Philippines enjoy certain discounts and privileges under RA 10754.
 To avail of these benefits, the PWD ID must be presented.
-In the absence of this particular ID, those with an apparent disability may present their passport to get PWD benefits.
+In the absence of this particular ID, those with an apparent disability may present their passport to get a PWD discount.

 Note that PWDs can’t get double discounts.
 If a particular service is on a promotional discount, PWDs can avail of either the 20% PWD discount or the establishment’s offered discount, whichever is higher.

 Likewise, if you’re both a PWD and senior citizen, you can use either your senior citizen ID or PWD ID to avail of the 20% discount.

 The law also grants a 5% PWD discount in the Philippines on top of the mandatory 20% discount and VAT exemption.
 The special discount applies to purchase of products such as rice, meat, fresh fruits, drinking water, sugar, construction materials, and other commodities as determined by the Department of Agriculture and Department of Trade and Industry.

 To qualify for the 5% discount, the total purchase should not be more than PHP 1,300 per week.
 Any unused amount cannot be carried over to the next week.

 A PWD who’s also a senior citizen may avail of the discount from only one category.